Promote Tread Lightly!

 Vehicles can damage wet or soft backcountry roads and trails and create huge ruts, making them impassable and encouraging others to bypass the obstruction, consequently creating unauthorized roads and trails.
 Avoid scenes depicting these conditions to eliminate negative perceptions.
 Advertise the smart way—demonstrate restraint.
 Depict vehicle actions that demonstrate wildlife and plant/vegetation conservation.
 Demonstrate concern for the inhabitants and visitors alike.

 Tread Lightly!’s mission is rooted in education, and our involvement spans numerous worthwhile programs that support and benefit federal agencies, corporations, schools and individuals.
-Encouraging responsible advertising is important to Tread Lightly!, however it is not its sole focus.
+Encouraging responsible advertising is important to Tread Lightly!, however it is not our sole focus.
 As an educational organization, advertising is only one of the many areas in which we must educate corporations about the need to communicate responsible messages in their advertising.
 Tread Lightly!’s Advertising Guidelines, not exclusive to its members, are intended to offer recommendations on how to produce ads that advocate Tread Lightly! principles.
 It is not Tread Lightly!’s objective to police advertising, but rather to educate all outdoor recreationists and the industries that serve them.